akhld/arrow/java/memory/src/main/java/org/apache/arrow/memory/README.md

 Arrow provides two different ways to reserve memory:

   - BufferAllocator accounting reservations:
       When a new allocator (other than the `RootAllocator`) is initialized, it can set aside memory that it will keep locally for its lifetime.
-This is memory that will never be released back to its parent allocator until the allocator is closed.
+This memory will never be released back to its parent allocator until the allocator is closed.
   - `AllocationReservation` via BufferAllocator.newReservation(): Allows a short-term preallocation strategy so that a particular subsystem can ensure future memory is available to support a particular request.

 ## Memory Ownership, Reference Counts and Sharing